Disease Guide ·Legg-Calve-Perthes Disease ·2026

 6Can Legg-Calve-Perthes affect both hips?

-Yes, but it's uncommon.
-About 10-15% of cases are bilateral (both hips).
-When both sides are affected, surgery may be performed on both hips — either simultaneously or staged weeks apart.
-Bilateral cases cost more but still have good outcomes with FHO surgery.
-Your vet will X-ray both hips to check even if symptoms are only on one side.
+Yes, but uncommon - about 10-15% of cases.
+Surgery may be done simultaneously or staged weeks apart.
+Bilateral cases cost more but achieve good outcomes with FHO.
+Always X-ray both hips even if symptoms appear on one side only.

 7Does pet insurance cover Legg-Calve-Perthes surgery?